ClusterHQ/flocker/docs/concepts/leases.rst

 Acquiring and Releasing
 ========================

-After a dataset has been moved to a node, an application can “acquire” a lease for that dataset.
+After a dataset has been moved to a node, an application can acquire a lease for that dataset.
 While the lease is active, any other requests for that dataset on a different node will be rejected with an error.
-When an application no longer requires a dataset it can “release” the lease.
+When an application no longer requires a dataset it can **release** the lease.

 Leases can be released by any user of the API, so if an application does not release a lease, it can be released manually.